Week of March 20th

 Edes Art Gallery at Second Street and Monterey Road

 The Edes Art Gallery on 2nd Street and Monterey Road in downtown has received building permits and is beginning construction.
 This is a 2-story, 6,600 SF building for a fine art gallery.
+Completion is expected in 2024.

 Construction work on Condit Road near Chrysler Dealership